Difference between organic and biodynamic

 The Bio-Dynamic method is much more than being allowed or not allowed to apply certain input into the soil.
 It goes much deeper in how to care for the health and balance of the soil.

-The BDRI uses one symbol for the certification of their farmers which is the Demeter logo.
+The BDRI uses two logos for the certification of their farmers.

-At The Herbal Gardener we are proud to have been carrying this logo from the beginning of our production of calendula oil.
-The first botanical infused oil to be certified Bio-Dynamic in the country since 2008.
+At The Herbal Gardener we have been carrying Demeter Bio-dynamic logo from the beginning of the calendula oil production.

 To know more about Demeter Bio-Dynamic method visit the websites of: